glitchwrks/gwmon-80/README.md

     O XX YY         Output to I/O port XX byte YY
     L               Load an Intel HEX file into memory

+`CTRL+C` may be pressed at any text entry point to cancel the current operation.
+Hexadecimal inputs are validated, entering a non-hex character will cancel the current operation with an `ERORR` message.

 The SM command processor automatically inserts the spaces after each element.
 So, to dump memory from 0x0000 to 0x000F you'd type

     d0000000f